-Universal Studios Hollywood is actually the longest running still active movie studios in the world.
+Universal Studios Hollywood is actually the longest-running still active movie studio in the world.
 If you are lucky on your visiting day you will see crews filming some of the new movies or your favorite TV shows.
 While we were visiting, the Nickelodeon Kids Awards were filming.
 Of course, we couldn’t get in – you have to have an invite long before the filming.

 The park has three distinct sections: Upper Lot; Lower Lot and the Studio Tour.
 I recommend that you start with the tour to get acquainted with the park and to see the main reason for its existence: Making movies and TV shows.

 The tour will take you through generic towns and buildings that can morph into any major city like New York or London – or a Mexican sleepy town.
 You may see crews filming a scene from an upcoming movie.
 You will also pass by many sound stages where some of your favorite movies or TV shows are being filmed.

 - City streets and buildings